mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 ## Ethical considerations
 - The online retail dataset came from Kaggle and does not have any legal or societal issues.
 There was no personal data within the dataset which could expose or identify anything personal to a particular individual.
-- Within the data_visualisation notebook, i have included ethical and societal considerations commentary under each hypothesis.
+- Within the data_visualisation notebook, i have included ethical and societal considerations commentary under each hypothesis and RFM customer analysis

 ## Wireframe